 The New Zealand Flag is New Zealand’s national symbol.
-Its royal blue background represents the blue sea and sky surrounding us, and the stars of the Southern Cross signify our place in the South Pacific Ocean.
-The Union Flag recognises our historical foundations and that New Zealand was once a British colony and dominion.
+Its royal blue background is reminiscent of the blue sea and sky surrounding us, and the stars of the Southern Cross signify our place in the South Pacific Ocean.

 The New Zealand Flag